 Vai beach is one of the best known beaches on Crete, famed for being surrounded by a forest of palm trees — often marketed as Europe’s last palm forest.
 The beach itself is on the east coast and is fairly isolated from most resorts but it is easy to reach by car and coach trips also run there.

-Many pictures show a beautiful sandy beach, however be warned that in peak time it will be covered in beach umbrellas, will be very busy.
+Many pictures show a beautiful sandy beach, however be warned that in peak season it will be covered in beach umbrellas and will be very busy.
 There is a large car park but this is not free so make sure to take some change if you drive yourself.
-Parking on the road is free so if you go outside of peak season you’ll have no problems
+Parking on the road is free, but you will need to park some distance away as the sides of the road near the beach have been roped off.
+When I went in October no-one was charging at the car park so if you go outside of peak season you should have no problems.

-Once at the beach there are facilities there, with a cafe/restaurant that serves a range of hot and cold food and drink.
+Once at the beach there are facilities there, with some small outlets, a larger cafe, and a restaurant that between them serve a range of hot and cold food and drinks.
 Prices aren’t too bad but you are a captive market so expect to pay “tourist prices”.
 Next to the cafe there are steps up to a viewing point which is where the 2 pictures above were taken from.
+There is also a path from the viewing point that leads to a second ‘nudist’ beach a couple of hundred metres to the south.

-There is actually more than 1 beach near Vai, but only the main beach is immediately accessible from the road.
-This second beach is called Psili Ammos Beach.
+As mentioned above there is actually more than 1 beach near Vai, but only the main beach is immediately accessible from the road.
+The second beach is a nudist beach called Psili Ammos Beach.
 To reach Psili Ammos you need to walk around 500m , starting by climbing the steps to the viewing point above the cafe/restaurant.
 The path continues south along the top and slopes down at the far end.
 Psili Ammos is much quieter and so far is unspoiled.
-You can see a 3D view of the path in a photo on google maps
+You can see a 3D view of the path in a photo on google maps and also photos of the steps up and path in the gallery below.

 If you decide to drive to Vai yourself beware the confusing road signs!
 There is an old road and a new road to Vai and the signs have both roads shown as going to Vai!
-The older road is shorter and more scenic but slower so if you’re exploring this is the route to take, but if you have kids in the back and just want to get to the beach the new road is the better option.
+The older road is shorter and more scenic but slower so if you’re exploring this is the route to take, but if you have kids in the back and just want to get to the beach with the minimum of twists and turns the new road is the better option.
+Both take about the same amount of time.

 The journey to Vai takes around 30 mins from Sitea, 1 hour from Makrys-Gialos or Xerokampos, and around 90–100 minutes from Ierapetra or Agios Nikolaos.
 The roads aren’t too busy even in peak season and are of good quality, but some routes can have a lot of twists and turns at times.

 A trip to Vai can be combined with a visit to Toplou monastery, Sitea, or the beaches at Itanos.
 If you are travelling from the south coast a visit could be combined with a visit to Xerokampos or Zakros on the south-east, and there is a Venetian villa at Etia.
-If you are travelling from the north coast Richtis Gorge is another possible stop off.
+If you are travelling from the north coast Richtis Gorge is another possible stop off although Richtis gorge demands at least half a day itself.
 Doing any of these additional visits will make the trip into a full-day event.

 For more information and opinions, we recommend looking at the Vai beach page on Trip Advisor